Member Organizations

 Investigation and Discipline

-Professional accountants in Mexico are eligible to practice with a university degree in accounting and a license from the Ministry of Education (MoE) and are not legally subject to a formal professional investigative and disciplinary (I&D) system.
-Individual professionals may voluntarily join a state-level accountancy organization and become subject to their regulation which may include I&D procedures.
+Professional accountants in Mexico may practice with a university degree in accounting and a professional license issued by the Ministry of Public Education (Secretaría de Educación Pública) and are not subject to a jurisdiction-wide formal investigative and disciplinary (I&D) system established by law for all professional accountants.
+Individuals who voluntarily join a state-level professional accountancy organization become subject to the rules and disciplinary processes established by that organization, where applicable.

-In addition, members of IMCP who perform audits of companies regulated by the National Banking and Securities Commission (CNBV) and the National Insurance and Surety Commission (CNSF) are subject to additional investigation and discipline procedures.
-The CNBV and CNSF have legal powers to dismiss or impose administrative sanctions on auditors of entities under their respective supervision for violation of applicable accounting, auditing, and reporting rules and standards.
-The CNBV and CNSF may impose the following disciplinary penalties against errant auditors: monetary penalties, admonishment, reprimand, or dismissal.
-In fraud cases, the regulators can initiate judicial proceedings for criminal actions.
+Members of the IMCP who perform audits of entities regulated by the National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores (CNBV)) and the National Insurance and Surety Commission (Comisión Nacional de Seguros y Fianzas (CNSF)) are subject to additional investigative and disciplinary procedures imposed by those regulators.
+Both the CNBV and CNSF have legal authority to impose administrative sanctions for violations of applicable accounting, auditing, and reporting requirements.
+Such sanctions may include monetary penalties, admonishment, reprimand, suspension, or removal from the register of approved auditors.
+In cases involving suspected fraud, the regulators may initiate judicial proceedings for criminal action.

-Several other professional accountancy organizations exist in Mexico with voluntary membership; however, apart from IMCP, it is unclear whether they have established I&D systems for their members.
+Several other professional accountancy organizations operate in Mexico on a voluntary basis; however, apart from the IMCP, there is limited publicly available information regarding whether formal investigative and disciplinary systems have been established for their members.

 Current Status: Partially Adopted